Mirror-Prismals/Mida/README.md

 ```
 `~#
 ```
-The contents of the block are delimited by single quotes, like so: Each audicle will start at the same time, just like chaining an Audicle, but without needing to use the tilde operator to link them manually.
+The contents of the block are delimited by single quotes, like so: Each Audicle will start at the same time, just like chaining an Audicle, but without needing to use the tilde operator to link them manually.

 ```
 `~#